 Dogs that have otitis and/or ear infections that are either neglected or not treated successfully can have a variety of potential complications.
-Otitis refers to inflammation in the ears and may occur for many different reasons.
-The term "ear infections" is a bit more specific and refers to an actual infection—either bacterial, fungal or parasitic—rather than simple inflammation.
+Otitis refers to inflammation or infection in the ears and may occur for many different reasons.
+The term "ear infections" is a bit more specific and refers to an actual infection—either bacterial, fungal, or parasitic—rather than simple inflammation.

 Though there is technically a difference between otitis and ear infections, the two are often present simultaneously, and they cause similar complications.

 Ear infections that are not treated can spread from the outer part of the ear into the middle or inner ear of the dog.
 When the infection or inflammation spreads to the middle ear, it is termed otitis media.
 When the infection or inflammation spreads to the inner ear, it is known as otitis interna.

 Otitis media causes similar symptoms of head shaking and rubbing but may also cause symptoms that include paralysis of the dog's facial nerves, deafness, keratoconjunctivitis sicca ("dry eye") and Horner's syndrome.
 Horner's syndrome consists of drooping of the upper eyelid, prolapse of the third eyelid, the recession of the eyeball or constriction of the pupil.

 Vestibular disease results when otitis interna occurs.
 The vestibular disease causes symptoms such as a head tilt, loss of balance, incoordination, and uncontrollable shifting eye movements known as nystagmus.